(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 That’s why you need to adjust the sensitivity until the false signals disappear.

 To wrap up, if you want a good entry-level metal detector, pick the Bounty Hunter TK4.
 This decent and affordable device is easy to use.
 It is the best bang for your buck.
+You can find a few tricks here to take this device to the next level.

 You will certainly learn a lot about metal detecting using this simplistic machine.